-- □ Hearing aid units are medical devices that fit in or near the ear. - □ This benefit may cover more than one year, but it may be changed or terminated at the end of the plan year. - □ There is no coverage if hearing aids or related services are received from an out-of-network provider.
+- $\hfill\square$ Hearing aid units are medical devices that fit in or near the ear. - □ This benefit may cover more than one year, but it may be changed or terminated at the end of the plan year. - □ There is no coverage if hearing aids or related services are received from an out-of-network provider.

-Hearing aid purchase includes:
+A hearing aid purchase includes: